VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 ### Grouping

 Moves and deletes will be grouped by the containing solution.
-In the above, the files exist in DiffEngine, so the they are grouped under it.
+In the above, the files exist in DiffEngine, so they are grouped under it.

 ### Moves